Archandan35/LexAI/image/design.md

 Send Invoices Automatically Via Email

-Invoices will be automatically shared with customers via Swipe's Email.
+Invoices will be automatically shared with customers via   CoreX's Email.

 Each message deducts 0.2 credits.